-The Saskatchewan Building and Accessibility Standards Appeal Board (the Appeal Board) hears appeals from owners regarding:
+The Saskatchewan Building and Accessibility Standards Appeal Board (the Appeal Board) hears appeals from owners:

-- orders issued by building officials for compliance with the building and accessibility standards.
+- for orders issued by building officials for compliance with the building, accessibility and energy standards.

 Following review, the Appeal Board can hear the appeal and determine a decision for eligible requests.
 If you're determined ineligible, you will be notified with a written explanation that the appeal will not be heard.

 When an appeal is heard, the board will provide a decision in writing within 30 days.
-The Appeal Board has the ability to confirm, revoke or vary an order issued by a building official, with the local authority being required to enforce a decision of the Appeal Board.
+The Appeal Board has the ability to confirm, revoke or vary an order issued by a building official.
+The local authority is required to enforce a decision of the Appeal Board.

 Hearing Application Requirements